Should You Include Microsoft Word or Office on a Resume in 2024?

 The short answer: Yes.

-If you’re a complete whiz kid when it comes to Microsoft Excel, you should be including it on your resume.
-Microsoft Excel is a little more complicated than Word and can be a useful skill in many jobs.
-This is especially true for positions that require you to use Microsoft Excel, such as accounting or bookkeeping.
+If you’re a complete whiz kid when it comes to Microsoft Excel, you should include this on your resume.
+Microsoft Excel is a little more complicated than Microsoft Word, and can be a very useful skill in many jobs.
+This is especially true for positions that specifically require you to use Microsoft Excel, such as accounting or bookkeeping.

 So, is it worth putting Microsoft Excel on your resume?
 Chances are that it might be.
 Here are two things you need to keep in mind when listing Microsoft Excel on a resume.

-• First, make sure that you know how to use Excel at a near expert level.
-The program is pretty complex so ensure that you know the ins and outs.
+1. Make sure that you know how to use Excel at a near expert level.
+The program is pretty complex so ensure that you know all of the ins and outs.
 It’s no good saying that you are proficient in this skill if you only know the basic functions.

-• Only include Excel on your resume if it's relevant to the position you're applying for.
-For example, if you're applying for a Nursing position, you probably won't need Excel on your resume.
-Before you decide to put Microsoft Excel on your resume, consider whether it aligns with the job position for which you are applying.
+2. Only include Excel on your resume if it’s relevant to the position you’re applying for.
+For example, if you’re applying for a nursing position, you probably won’t need Excel on your resume.
+Before you decide to put Microsoft Excel on your resume, consider whether it aligns with the job position you are after.

-Here is a good article that outlines the basics of Excel.
-If you don't know how to use Excel at an expert level, there are many classes available online that may be worth looking into.
+Take a look at this fact-checked article that outlines the basics of Excel.
+If you don’t know how to use Excel at an expert level, there are many classes available online that may be worth looking into.

 Should you include Microsoft PowerPoint on a resume?